Events & Workshops

 Other upcoming workshops to support outdoor learning

 Please check dates and time zones carefully!
-Most sessions are intended for educator pro-d; however, grade level will be indicated if applicable.
+Most sessions are intended for educator professional development; however, grade level will be indicated if applicable.

 Take Me Outside is not involved in the delivery or content of the following workshops.
 Please contact the organizations directly for more information.